A Slice Of The Awesome Acerola

 Health Benefits of Acerola

-- Acerola cherry takes the cherry (pun intended) when it comes to Vitamin C. Most benefits of acerola are a direct result of its Vitamin C richness.
-Since Vitamin C is an important nutrient and is water-soluble, we need to take daily doses of it and here is where acerola jumps in.
+Acerola cherry takes the cherry (pun intended) when it comes to Vitamin C. Most benefits of acerola are a direct result of its Vitamin C richness.
+Since Vitamin C is an essential nutrient and is water-soluble, we need to take daily doses of it, and here is where acerola jumps in.

-- This vitamin is an antioxidant which prevents free radical cell damage caused by pollution, UV radiation etc while protecting the body from inflammation.
+This vitamin is an antioxidant that prevents free radical cell damage caused by pollution, UV radiation, etc. while protecting the body from inflammation.

-- Flavonoids in acerola are the other antioxidants, especially in fresh fruit form of acerola.
+Flavonoids in acerola are the other antioxidants, especially in the fresh fruit form of acerola.

-- Vitamin C also helps in building in collagen, protects mucous membranes and fights against scurvy.
+Vitamin C also helps in building collagen, protects mucous membranes, and fights against scurvy.
 It also helps in boosting our immune system fighting against cold, flu, etc.

 Dosage & Side Effects

-- The recommended dosage of Vitamin C is just 75 milligrams for women and 90 milligrams for men.
-An overdose of vitamin C may cause diarrhea, digestive cramps, dizziness or fainting, flushed appearance, frequent urination, headache (including migraine), nausea and vomiting.
+The recommended dosage of Vitamin C is just 75 milligrams for women and 90 milligrams for men.
+An overdose of vitamin C may cause:

-Acerola is quite rich in Vitamin A which is also a powerful antioxidant along with being excellent for eyes.
-This vitamin also plays an important part in giving you the skin of your dreams.
+Acerola is quite rich in Vitamin A, a powerful antioxidant and excellent for the eyes.
+This vitamin also plays an essential part in giving you the skin of your dreams.

 Strength of Bones

-Calcium can also be counted as one of the benefits of acerola.
-Present in good quantities, calcium helps maintain the strength of bones and teeth.
+Calcium can also be counted as one of the benefits of Acerola.
+Present in reasonable quantities, calcium helps maintain the strength of bones and teeth.

 Helps Cardiac Health

-It also helps in clotting of blood, contracting of muscles and beating of the heart.
-And since our body cannot make its own calcium, acerola can be a good source for it.
+Contracting of muscles and beating of the heart.
+And since our body cannot make its calcium, Acerola can be a good source for it.

 Helps in Metabolism